mdileep/Indic.Scrabble/README.md

 # Indic Scrabble

 *Scrabble* is a popular word game originally designed for *English*.
-Later it was adopted in many other languages.
-This an attempt to bring the Scrabble like game to Indian Languages targeted to work on mobiles and tablets by customizing some of the rules.
+Later it was adopted in many other languages.This an attempt to bring the Scrabble like game to Indian Languages targeted to work on mobiles and tablets.

 ## Dynamic Nature of Scripts